vicero/frontend-programming-test/README.md

 The search API is documented [here](https://docs.github.com/en/rest/search?apiVersion=2022-11-28#search-repositories).

 Authentication is not required to query this endpoint.
+However, unauthenticated requests are rate-limited to 60 per hour.
+Please consider this when building your web app.

 You can also use `curl` to experiment with the endpoint: